elabftw/elabftw/doc/install-drop.rst

     :align: center
     :alt: digitalocean

-A drop is a cheap server, and you install elabftw on it with one command: everything is automagic!
+A drop is a server in the cloud, and is pretty cheap.
+You can install elabftw on it with one command: everything is automagic!

-The following actions will be performed :

-- Install of Nginx (web server)
-- Install of  MySQL (database)
-- Install of elabftw
-- Install of a proper SSL certificate issued by `Let's Encrypt <https://letsencrypt.org/>`_
-- Get everything up and running
+Your elabftw installation will run in a docker container.

 .. warning:: This script will work for a fresh drop.
 If you already have a server running, you should consider a :ref:`normal install <install-gnulinux>` instead.

 .. warning:: You need to have a domain name pointing to the drop.
 Otherwise the letsencrypt script will not work.

+* Point your domain to the IP address of your drop.
+It might take a bit of time for the DNS to propagate.

 * Create an account on `DigitalOcean <https://cloud.digitalocean.com/registrations/new>`_

+* Create a droplet with Docker (from the One-click Apps tab), select a size and a region.

+* It might be a good idea to enable backups

-* Add your SSH public key to your profile (`documentation <https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets>`_)
+* Add your SSH key (`documentation <https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets>`_)

-* Create a droplet with Ubuntu 14.04 x64 (works also with 14.10, 15.04 and 15.10, but not with 12.04.5).
-Make sure to select your public key

-* Point the A field of your domain to the IP address of your drop.
-It might take a bit of time for the DNS to propagate.

-* Open a terminal and SSH to your droplet.
-The IP address can be found in the digitalocean website:
+* Once created, open a terminal and SSH to your new server.
+The IP address can be found on the digitalocean website:

 .. code-block:: bash